Yulia Tymoshenko: Early life and career

 Tymoshenko was born Yulia Hrihyan on 27 November 1960, in Dnipropetrovsk, Ukrainian SSR, Soviet Union.
 Her mother, Lyudmila Telehina (née Nelepova), was born on 11 August 1937, also in Dnipropetrovsk.
 Yulia's father, Volodymyr Hrihyan, who according to his Soviet Union passport was Latvian, was born on 3 December 1937, also in Dnipropetrovsk.
 He abandoned his wife and young daughter when Yulia was between one and three years old; Yulia used her mother's surname.

 Yulia's paternal grandfather, Abram Kapitelman (Абрам Кельманович Капітельман), was born in 1914.
 After graduating from Dnipropetrovsk State University in 1940, Kapitelman was sent to work in Western Ukraine, where he worked "one academic quarter" as the director of a public Jewish school in the city Sniatyn.
 Kapitelman was mobilized into the army in the autumn of 1940 and subsequently was killed while taking part in the Great Patriotic War (1941–1945) on 8 November 1944, with the rank of "lieutenant" in Signal corps.

 Education

-In 1977, Tymoshenko graduated from high school № 75 in Dnipropetrovsk.
-Tymoshenko constantly helps the school.
+In 1977, Tymoshenko graduated from high school No. 75 in Dnipropetrovsk.
 In 1978, Tymoshenko was enrolled in the Automatization and Telemechanics Department of the Dnipropetrovsk Mining Institute.
 In 1979, she transferred to the Economics Department of the Dnipropetrovsk State University, majoring in cybernetic engineering and graduating in 1984 with first degree honors as an engineer-economist.

 In 1999, she defended her PhD dissertation, titled State Regulation of the tax system, at the Kyiv National Economic University and received a Ph.D. in economics.